Skip to content

 Mattermost Mattermost Chat mattermost

-Developer tools include packages that a programmer would use to plan, author, test, debug, or control code.
-This includes repositories, bug / feature tracking, pipelines, code analysis, automated tests, and development environments.
+DevSecOps tools include packages that programmers and security teams use to plan, author, test, debug, secure, deploy, and control code.
+This includes repositories, bug / feature tracking, pipelines, code analysis, security scanning, vulnerability assessment, automated tests, container registries, deployment orchestration, developer portals, and development environments.

 Stack Package Function Repository